nullthefirst/nullthefirst/README.md

 # README.md

-Hi there, my name is **Ninte Dangana**.
+My name is **Tey**, hello 👋🏾

-_I find fulfilment by helping businesses reduce inefficiencies while increasing both productivity and profitability.
-Currently, I work at the intersection of business and technology, helping firms execute strategic goals using writing and analytic skills._
+I am a software engineer turned management consultant.

 I live by a simple philosophy:
 > "...
-From one thing, know ten thousand things.
-When you attain the Way of Strategy there will not be one thing you cannot see."
+From one thing, know ten thousand things. <br />When you attain the Way of Strategy <br />there will not be one thing you cannot see."

 ---